Ceterai/Enternia/README.md

 - [Frackin' Races](https://steamcommunity.com/sharedfiles/filedetails/?id=763259329)/[Frackin' Universe](https://steamcommunity.com/sharedfiles/filedetails/?id=729480149) (PARTIAL: no FU BYOS support.
 If you need it, you can get it here: [Alta FU Patch+](https://steamcommunity.com/sharedfiles/filedetails/?id=3048977458));
 - [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034)/[Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) (adds ![a tool called](https://raw.githubusercontent.com/Ceterai/Enternia/main/items/active/alta/scanner/icon.png) [Alta Scanner](https://github.com/Ceterai/Enternia/wiki/Alta-Scanner) to the quick bar);
 - [Scripted Artificial Intelligence Lattice (Customisable A.I.!)](https://steamcommunity.com/workshop/filedetails/?id=947429656) (adds A.I. chips that modify S.A.I.L. with alta ship A.I. features and makes alta S.A.I.L. compatible with chips) - if you only want the chips and not the rest of the mod - use this instead: [Alta A.I.
 Chips](https://github.com/Ceterai/AltaAIChips);
-- [Wardrobe Interface](https://steamcommunity.com/sharedfiles/filedetails/?id=734855062) (all armor and clothing from the mod can be found in the wardrobe with proper dying options);
+- [Wardrobe Interface](https://steamcommunity.com/sharedfiles/filedetails/?id=734855062) (all armor and clothing from the mod can be found in the wardrobe with proper dyeing options);
 - [Craftable Seeds NEW](https://steamcommunity.com/sharedfiles/filedetails/?id=1938886559)/[Craftable Seeds](https://steamcommunity.com/sharedfiles/filedetails/?id=731358672) (all crops and saplings from this mod can be crafted in the Seed Maker);
 - [Recipe Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2018183533) (adds all recipes and crafting stations from this mod to the interface);
 - [Starburst Rework](https://steamcommunity.com/sharedfiles/filedetails/?id=3025139283) (electric protection items from this mod support effects from SR);
-- [More Tabs](https://steamcommunity.com/sharedfiles/filedetails/?id=1119086325) (codex library now has an alta tab).
+- [More Tabs](https://steamcommunity.com/sharedfiles/filedetails/?id=1119086325) (codex library now has an alta tab);
+- [Spooky Synergy](https://steamcommunity.com/sharedfiles/filedetails/?id=3582677809) (adds candy and monster masks as loot to the loot bags patched by that mod).

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/.meta/images/scrn_tooltips5.webp" loading="lazy" width="100%" alt="My Enternia provides rich mod support for a lot of popular Starbound plugins!">
 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/.meta/images/scrn_tooltips3.webp" loading="lazy" width="100%" alt="My Enternia provides support for species-specific traits!">